 In the event that you happen to be a long time player who does not own Rush Hour or the Deluxe Edition, it should be noted that the expansion pack is required to make use of 99% of the custom content available on this site.
 I will explain that further later on.

 Registering and Updating the Game

-Before playing, you need to register your game on the EA site and pick up the two (2) necessary EA-released patches to your game for it to work correctly.
-Here is the site you need.
-After you have registered you will be able to see the updates you need in the right hand frame of the home page.
-In recent months, we have noted some errors in the registration system of the official SimCity 4 site.
+Before playing, you need to pick up the two (2) necessary EA-released patches to your game for it to work correctly.
+In recent months, it has been noted that the official EA SimCity 4 Deluxe site has been taken down.
 So as not to leave these players hanging, some mirrors have been set up containing the assorted official updates.